Alpine skiing-Switzerland's Meillard wins gold but it's heartbreak for McGrath

 Throwing away his skis and poles, the slalom World Cup leader stomped across the Stelvio slope and waded through the snow into the adjacent trees to be alone with his thoughts.

-Several minutes later, still stewing, he was escorted back down to the finish area in a police Ski-Doo, storming off without talking.
+Several minutes later, still stewing, he was escorted back down to the finish area in a police Ski-Doo, storming off without talking, although he admirably faced the media back at the team hotel in Bormio.

+"It was a mix of shock and just everything in between, it was like a surreal feeling, I haven't really experienced anything like it before," McGrath told reporters.

-While attention was focussed on the U.S.-born McGrath's misery, the magnificent Meillard's performance cannot be overlooked.
+While attention was focussed on the U.S.-born McGrath's misfortune, the magnificent Meillard's performance cannot be overlooked.
 His second run was sensational as he won by 0.35 seconds over Austria's Fabio Gstrein.

 McGrath's experienced teammate Henrik Kristoffersen was 1.13 seconds back in bronze, a repeat of his result in Sochi in 2014.